stereobooster/braindb/packages/docs/src/content/docs/index.md

 ---

 :::caution
 BrainDB docs are not ready.
-For now it's a bunch of notes
+For now, it's just a bunch of notes.
 :::

-- Main demo is here [astro-digital-garden](https://astro-digital-garden.stereobooster.com/recipes/braindb/), it probably would be better than this documentation
+- The main demo is here: [astro-digital-garden](https://astro-digital-garden.stereobooster.com/recipes/braindb/).
+It is probably better than this documentation.
 - [[vision]]
 - [[architecture]]